dyumanaditya/depthimage_to_laserscan/README.md

 depthimage_to_laserscan
 =======================

 A ROS 2 driver to convert a depth image to a laser scan for use with navigation and localization.
+In this modified version, the driver can subscribe to IMU data and stabilize the laser by choosing the area on the depth image that compensates for any rotation.
+This is very useful with mobile robots that have non-negligible pitch and roll angles while walking.

 Published Topics
 ----------------